The second you decide to start a blog, you’re faced with an important decision: what will you call your new website?

 With a company called Bluehost, you get a free domain name upfront when you purchase a hosting plan.
 So, right off the bat, you’re saving $15.

 BlueHost also makes it super simple to set up your blog on the popular WordPress platform.

 I started this blog with Bluehost and still use it for a lot of my sites.
 It’s cheap, the service is good, and they make it super-easy to get started.

 How to See if Your Blog Name Idea Is Available

-With these eight tips in mind, nows the time to check out if your blog name actually exist.
+With these tips in mind, it’s now time to check out if your blog name is actually available.